Bio-Glucosamine Forte

 The tablets should be swallowed whole with a full glass of water.

-Pregnant and breastfeeding women should only use Bio-Glucosamine Forte in consultation with a physician.
+Pregnant and breastfeeding women should only use Bio-Glucosamine Forte after consultation with a physician.

 Dietary supplements should not replace a varied diet.